 ITIE Guinée has worked with government agencies to improve the timeliness and accessibility of EITI data through systematic disclosures.
-Information on production, exports and artisanal mining are now disclosed through quarterly government publications and ministry websites.
+Information on production, exports and artisanal mining is now disclosed through quarterly government publications and ministry websites.
 These are among some of the timeliest EITI disclosures globally and significantly improve public oversight of the sector’s management.
 An open data portal is being developed to centralise access to this information.

 Guinea was an early pioneer internationally in disclosing mining contracts, now publicly available through the government’s public cadastre portal and contract database.